chukwumaokere/tailwind-calendar-ui/README.md

 Plan to use for some sites to show some events in a neat way

 TODOS:
-- Drag and Drop
+- [ ] Drag and Drop
-- Resize events
+- [ ] Resize events
-- Dynamically add/remove events
+- [ ] Dynamically add/remove events
-- Truncate titles in events
+- [ ] Truncate titles in events
-- Style title and subtitle
+- [ ] Style title and subtitle
-- Support multiple months and weeks
+- [ ] Support multiple months and weeks
-- Sticky header when scrolling through months
+- [ ] Sticky header when scrolling through months
-- Swap between list and Calendar?
+- [ ] Swap between list and Calendar?
-- Normalikze const rowSpan for 24 hour format
+- [ ] Normalikze const rowSpan for 24 hour format
+- [x] Move calendar item to event component
+- [x] Add pointer to the event item
+- [ ] Add links to events
+- [ ] Allow height adjust